-This report summarizes the results of the eleventh season of archaeological investigations carried out by the Historical Society of Saginaw County, Inc., in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
-The field investigations, conducted under Amendment 7 of Federal Archaeological Permit No. 2002-MI/3-2, included both limited archaeological survey/salvage (surface survey and shovel-testing) and test excavations (Appendix A).
-Five volunteers and the project director contributed a combined total of 150 person days (approximately 900 hours) of fieldwork.
+This report summarizes the results of the thirteenth season of archaeological investigations carried out by the Historical Society of Saginaw County, Inc., in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
+The field investigations, conducted under Amendment 9 of Federal Archaeological Permit No. 2002-MI/3-2, included both limited archaeological survey/salvage (surface survey and shovel-testing) and test excavations (Appendix A).
+Six volunteers and the project director contributed a combined total of 43 person days (approximately 258 hours) of fieldwork.

-The goals of the survey/salvage portion of this project continued to be to document and collect artifacts from archaeological sites that are being exposed through erosion, farming, or other cultural processes, and to investigate by shovel-testing if, and to what extent, intact portions of the sites remain.
+The goals of the survey/salvage portion of this project continued to be to document and collect artifacts from archaeological sites that are being exposed through processes of erosion.
 Erosion, whether by natural or cultural means, exposes artifacts making them vulnerable to removal by persons untrained in archaeological recording techniques and unmindful of the irreparable damage that is caused by removing artifacts from their archaeological context.
 This project aims to limit such damage by recording the provenience of exposed artifacts and collecting them for future study.
-An assessment of the amount of erosion observed at each of the sites monitored in 2009 is presented in the Analysis and Evaluation section of this report.
+An assessment of the amount of erosion observed at each of the sites monitored in 2011 is presented in the Analysis and Evaluation section of this report.
 Erosion is described using somewhat subjective terms such as minor/minimal, moderate and severe.
-Along this continuum, minor/minimal indicates that unvegetated riverbank was present, but no actual slumping of the riverbank was observed.
+Along this continuum, minor/minimal indicates that non-vegetated riverbank was present, but no actual slumping of the riverbank was observed.
 Severe erosion indicates that portions of the riverbank, at least 30-50 cm thick, have slumped down to the waters edge.
 Erosion described as moderate would be somewhere between these two extremes.

-Surface survey was limited to seven previously recorded sites and one newly discovered locale.
-Surface collections, totaling eleven objects, were made from three of the eight sites that were monitored during the 2009 field season.
-The location of the newly found site was reported to the Michigan Office of the State Archaeologist and assigned site number 20SA1367.
+Surface survey was limited to eight previously recorded sites.
+Surface collections, totaling 15 objects, were made from two of the eight sites that were monitored during the 2011 field season.
+No previously unrecorded sites were detected during the 2011 field season.